-The Initial Investigation will be completed within ten (10) calendar days from the receipt of the complaint, barring documented unforeseen circumstances.
+The Initial Investigation will be completed within ten (10) business days from the receipt of the complaint, barring documented unforeseen circumstances.

-Upon receipt of a complaint from the Title IX Coordinator, Human Resources staff will investigate the complaint.

-- Human Resources or appropriate academic staff will determine the identity and contact information of the complainant, whether that will be the initiator, the alleged victim, or a University proxy or representative. - Human Resources staff will collaborate with the complainant to identify the correct policies allegedly violated. - Human Resources staff will conduct an immediate initial investigation to determine if there is reasonable cause to charge the accused individual, and what policy violations should be alleged as part of the complaint.
-If a reasonable cause exists, Human Resources will prepare the initial investigation report and if applicable, a proposed Notice of Charges on the basis of the initial investigation and submit it to the Title IX Coordinator for further action. - Once the Title IX Coordinator receives a copy of the report of initial findings, the Title IX Coordinator will review the findings and make a determination within three (3) calendar days of receipt of the initial investigation report and if applicable, the proposed Notice of Charges as to whether reasonable cause exists to bring charges against the accused individual.
-If reasonable cause exists, the matter shall proceed to a formal investigation. - If the Title IX Coordinator determines there is insufficient evidence to support reasonable cause, the Title IX Coordinator or designee, or, if necessary, Human Resources, will simultaneously and in writing inform the complainant and the accused that the investigation is discontinued.
+- Upon receipt of a complaint, the Title IX Coordinator will investigate the complaint. - The Title IX Coordinator will determine the identity and contact information of the complainant, whether that will be the initiator, the alleged victim, or a University proxy or representative. - The Title IX Coordinator will collaborate with the complainant to identify the correct policies allegedly violated. - The Title IX Coordinator will conduct an immediate initial investigation to determine if there is reasonable cause to charge the accused individual, and what policy violations should be alleged as part of the complaint.
+If a reasonable cause exists, the Title IX Coordinator will document and move immediately to the next step. - Once the Title IX Coordinator develops a copy of the report of initial findings, the Title IX Coordinator will make a determination within three (3) calendar days of receipt of the initial investigation report and if applicable, the proposed Notice of Charges as to whether reasonable cause exists to bring charges against the accused individual.
+If reasonable cause exists, the matter shall proceed to a formal investigation. - If the Title IX Coordinator determines there is insufficient evidence to support reasonable cause, the Title IX Coordinator or designee, will simultaneously and in writing inform the complainant and the accused that the investigation is discontinued.
 The interim, short term actions taken will be reversed.